iankevinmcdonald/add-image-maps/readme.txt

 Unfortunately, solving this involves writing something on the `Text` tab of the post editing screen.

-Most themes, when the insert images into pages, include the image's Wordpress ID somewhere in the HTML.
+Most themes, when the insert images into pages, include the image's WordPress ID somewhere in the HTML.
 (The number on the edit screen address after `post =`).
 The most popular ways are as the value of an attribute called `data-attachment-id` or a series of CSS classes of the form `wp-image-1234`, ending in the id number.

 If your theme doesn't have those, then *Add Image Maps* will try to recognise it by filename, but that's not guaranteed, and you might have to manually add one of those to the HTML.
 If you aren't familiar with the text tab, this is how to do it: